 Make sure to stock plenty of disposable towels, wipes, sanitisers and hand wash.

-Intensivist Dr Sandeep Patil Of Fortis Mumbai Shares Expert Advice For Your Holiday Party
+Intensivist Dr Sandeep Patil, Fortis Mumbai Shares Expert Advice For Your NYE Party During COVID-19

 1. It Is In The Air – Keep That Mask On

-2. Safety Is In Your Own Hands – Hold On To That Sanitizer
+2. Safety Is In Your Own Hands – Hold On To That Sanitiser

 3. Play That Music, But Keep The Volume Low